mlua-rs/rlua/README.md

   * Currently, variadics are handled entirely with tuples and traits implemented by macro for tuples up to size 12, it would be great if this was replaced with real variadic generics when this is available in Rust.

-It is also worth it to list some non-goals for the project:

-  * Be a perfect zero cost wrapper over the Lua C API
-  * Allow the user to do absolutely everything that the Lua C API might allow

 ## API stability